frank-charbonier/FIDIC/README.md

 ```

 ## Contact and support
 For questions, please first refer to [FAQ](https://github.com/FranckLab/FIDIC#faq) and [Questions/Issues](https://github.com/FranckLab/FIDIC/issues).
-Add a new question if similar issue hasn't been reported.
-We shall help you at the earliest.
-The author's contact information can be found at [Franck Lab](http://franck.engin.brown.edu).
+Add a new question if a similar issue hasn't been reported.
+The author's contact information can be found at [Franck Lab](https://www.franck.engr.wisc.edu/).